 So, What Does the Crude Oil Price Mean When Investing?

-Prices are low today ($50 per barrel WTI), but tomorrow, prices could be high — fluctuations and cycles are ubiquitous parts of the industry.
+Prices may be low today, but tomorrow, prices could be high — fluctuations and cycles are ubiquitous parts of the industry.

 Smart investors negotiate a deal or buy into a deal that makes sense with the lower crude oil price.
 By continuing to invest in oil wells directly and diversifying your portfolio, you set yourself up for a potential windfall.
 Even if prices don’t surge soon, you still have plenty of margin to profit.